 Pension provision in Germany can be divided into three pillars:

-Pillar one of retirement provision in Germany is the basic public provision which happens for most people through the statutory pension insurance (‘Gesetzliche Rentenversicherung’ or ‘GRV’).
-The second pillar consist of company pension schemes.
+Pillar one of Germany's retirement system is, for most people, the basic public pension (‘Gesetzliche Rentenversicherung’ or ‘GRV’).
+The second pillar consists of company pension schemes.
 And the third pillar includes various forms of private pension insurance.
 Some of these are partially subsidized by the state.

 So what do these three pillars mean for you?
 And how can you use them to enjoy a relaxed, financially secure retirement?
 Let's take a closer look at the individual pillars:

-The state pension in Germany is higher than in many other countries, but you shouldn't rely on it exclusively.
+The public pension that you may get in Germany is higher than in many other countries, but you shouldn't rely on it exclusively.
 For one thing, the amount paid out in retirement depends heavily on how much and how long you have paid in during your working life.
-But if you have not paid into the system for several decades or were only employed part-time and with breaks, the statutory pension will hardly be enough to live on.
+But if you have not paid into the system for several decades or were only employed part-time, the statutory pension will not be enough to live on and certainly not to maintain your lifestyle.
 For example, the current average pension for men in western Germany is €1210, and for women it is only €730.

 Around half of the pensions paid are thus less than €1000 per month.
 Almost every fifth pensioner even receives less than €500 per month from the GRV!

 Even if you paid in all your life it is often not enough.
-The big benefit of the GRV pensions, though, is that it keeps up with inflation.
-Thus in planning your pension it helps to understand how big that base pension is that you can always count on, and how it is effected if you retire outside Germany.
+The big benefit of the GRV pensions, though, is that it keeps up with inflation, and it pays no matter how long you live.
+Thus in planning your pension it is essential to understand how big that base pension is that you can always count on, and what happens if you move abroad.

-Do I have to pay contributions to the state pension?
+Do I have to pay contributions to the public pension?

 If you are employed you basically have little choice.

 We have calculated that it mostly makes sense to contribute voluntarily if you are older (around 50-55).
 This particularly applies if you are female or well educated, as you are expected to live longer and hence benefit more years from the GRV.
-Also if you are not such a good investor or don't have many other savings, then it makes sense to contribute more to the GRV if you can, starting around middle age.
+Also if you are risk averse or don't have many other savings, then it makes sense to contribute more to the GRV if you can, starting around middle age.

 When will my GRV be paid out?